Ready to Finally Publish Your Book?

 Melissa Strange

 Melissa takes great care in ensuring that every manuscript she works on is not only free of errors but also polished and cohesive, allowing the author’s voice to shine through.
-Her work on this book is yet another example of her devotion to helping authors achieve their best work, making her an invaluable partner in the creative process.
+Her devotion to helping authors achieve their best work makes her an invaluable partner in the creative process.